 The school district does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
-The following person has been designated to handle inquiries regarding the nondiscrimination policies:
+The school district prohibits sex discrimination in any education program or activity it operates.